maxjanowski/maxjanowski.github.io/private/order.md

 Each composition is offered as a set of files including printable sheet music (PDF) and one or more audio tracks for rehearsal preparation (MP3).

 We request a donation in order to help us create and distribute these editions and recordings, and to help us continue to do so in the future.
-If you would like to access our entire repository of editions, consider becoming a [Platinum Supporter]({% link _pages/platinum.md %}).
+If you would like to access our entire repository of editions, consider becoming a [Platinum Sponsor]({% link _pages/platinum.md %}).

 We want your feedback on our new editions!
 [Contact us online]({% link _pages/5_contact.md %}).